coderehan/Android-Security-Interview-Preparation/README.md

 HTTP
 Client ────────────────> Server
-        Plain communication
+       Unencrypted

 HTTPS
 Client ════════════════> Server
-        Encrypted communication
+       Encrypted

 💡 Real-life example

-If you're entering your banking credentials, you don't want someone monitoring the network to read them.
+If you're entering banking credentials, you don't want someone monitoring the network to read them.

 HTTPS encrypts the communication.

 🎯 Interview answer

-«"HTTPS is HTTP secured using TLS, providing encryption, authentication and integrity for network communication."»
+«"HTTPS is HTTP secured using TLS, providing encryption, authentication, and integrity for network communication."»

 ---